BirdeeHub/ExampleKotlinPluginLoader/README.md

 For optimum performance, do not load too many directories if they may have unrelated .jar or .class files in them.

-It now also can load Jar files from the internet.
+It now also can load bytecode from the internet.
 Use 1 or 2 to choose file or url.
 If leading argument is not an integer, it will behave as if in mode 1

 For loading over http/s specify entire url to the file.
 It cannot "search the directory" over http